Dayvid-William/Rest-with-spring-boot-and-java-erudio/README.md

 - Creating unit tests for test the Dozzer mapper.

-- Refactoring services to work with VO(value object) product
+- Refactoring services to work with VO(value object) product.

 ### Adding support for migrations with flyway